Comity: United States

-The U.S. Supreme Court's holding in Hilton v.
-Guyot (1895) that the enforcement of a foreign judgment was a matter of comity is viewed as the "classic" statement of comity in international law.
+In the case of Bank of Agusta v Earl, the court adopted Justice Joseph Story's doctrine of comity.
+At the end of the nineteenth century, the US Supreme Court delivered the classic statement on comity in the decision of Hilton v.
+Guyot (1895).
+The court stated that the enforcement of a foreign judgment was a matter of comity is viewed as the "classic" statement of comity in international law.
 The Court held in that case: